Tanaka878/Front/README.md

-#This project is a frontend for a banking simulation application that simulates a real banking online services such as providing paying bills, fees, buying airtime ,requesting balances
+#This project is a frontend for a banking simulation application that simulates a real banking online services such as providing paying bills, fees, buying airtime ,requesting balances.
+It uses a java backend with REST API

 <img src="./src/LoginPage/Images/Css-logo.jpeg"/>
 <img src="./src/LoginPage/Images/html-logo.png"/>